The Early Church

 Meantime, Apollos goes to the church at Corinth where they receive letters of commendation concerning him from Ephesus.
 Here at Corinth, Apollos teaches in the synagogue, converting many Jews to Christ.

-Demetrius, a silversmith and maker of silver shrines for Diana, incites a demonstration against Paul, but the town clerk intervenes and the crowd is appeased.
+Demetrius, a silversmith and maker of silver shrines for the goddess Diana, his livelihood now under threat, incites a demonstration against Paul, but the town clerk intervenes and the crowd is appeased.

 It is at Ephesus that Paul writes his epistles to the Corinthians.